Skip Navigation

 Standard 2

-Explain the journal entries related to the allowance method for writing off uncollectible accounts.
+Calculate and journalize entries related to the allowance method for writing off uncollectible accounts.

-2. Writing-off to close uncollectible account
+4. Write-off to close uncollectible account.

-3. Reopening a previously written-off account
+5. Reopen a previously written-off account.

-4. Recording payment for reopened account
+6. Record payment for reopened account.

 Standard 3

-Explain concept of Book Value of Accounts Receivable and how to calculate it (Accounts Receivable - Allowance for Uncollectible Accounts)
+Explain concept of Book Value of Accounts Receivable and how to calculate it (Accounts Receivable - Allowance for Uncollectible Accounts).

-1. Journalize and post journal entries using the allowance method for uncollectible accounts receivable.
+Calculate, journalize, and post journal entries using the allowance method for uncollectible accounts receivable.

-Explore different accounting career options and how ethics and technology affect the accounting profession.
+Students will explore different accounting career options and how ethics and technology affect the accounting profession.

 Standard 1